Strong Growth in Personal Loans With P2P Lending Leading Charge

 Personal loans have recently experienced a surge according to a report posted at SMH.com.au.
 The article cited a strong increase in applications for personal loans during the fourth quarter of 2016, which was 12.4 percent higher than during the same period in 2015.
 The increase was largely credited to peer-to-peer, or P2P, lending, which is extremely popular in the United Kingdom, United States and Australia.
 Alternative financing strategies have become common in Britain and other English-speaking countries on account of worries over the economic consequences of Brexit.

-Angus Luffman, an official spokesperson of Veda, commented on the trend: “Growth in personal loan applications is predominantly coming from products offered by new entrants in the personal loan space, beyond traditional credit card and auto finance markets.”
+Angus Luffman, an official spokesperson of Veda, commented on the trend: “Growth in personal loa forms is predominantly coming from products offered by new entrants in the personal loan space, beyond traditional credit card and auto finance markets.”
 New marketplaces can offer higher rates of interest to everyday investors than they can earn from banks.
 Originating in the United Kingdom, P2P lending is also being explored in the United States according to GTNews.com.
 The European Union is also thinking about establishing soft regulatory policies for P2P lending.

 P2P Lending Ignites New Growth in Personal Loans over the Internet